Written by Kate Pritchard

-In many ways, taking action to improve employee engagement is the most important part of running an employee survey programme, but is often the hardest to get right.
+In many ways, taking action to improve employee engagement is the most important part of running an employee survey program, but is often the hardest to get right.

 Avoiding this means focusing on these critical areas that complete the circle, demonstrate that you are listening, and turn insights into real improvements.